hdmf-dev/hdmf/docs/source/extensions.rst

 Extending NWB
 =============

-The following page will discuss how to extend NWB using PyNWB.
+The following page will discuss how to extend NWB using HDMF.

 .. note::